Foster Care FAQ

 Fostering is a very rewarding experience for foster carers and families, but not without it's challenges.

-Foster carers are not expected to be perfect, but they do need to relate well to children and be committed to meeting children's needs.
+Foster carers are not expected to be perfect, but they do need to provide a therapeutic (safe) home environment, hold a certain skillset to parent from a trauma and attachment informed approach (we cover this in applicant training!) and relate well to children, committed to meeting their needs.

 We welcome foster carers from all walks of life.